 Refractive disorders (also called “refractive errors”) occur when your eye fails to correctly bend the light that enters it.
-In order to see clearly, light must focus at a single, precise point on your retina – the sensitive tissue at the back of your eye.
+In order to see clearly, light must focus on a single, precise point on your retina – the sensitive tissue at the back of your eye.
 Your retina converts light images into electrical signals that are sent to your brain through the optic nerve.
-If light is not properly focused on the retina, the images you see will be blurry or distorted.
+If the light is not properly focused on the retina, the images you see will be blurry or distorted.

 Refractive errors are not harmful to your eye health, but they can have a significant negative impact on your daily life.

 - Myopia (nearsightedness) – Close objects are clear, but objects at a distance are blurry and out of focus.
 This occurs because your cornea is too steep, or your eye is too long, which causes the incoming light to focus in front of your retina, instead of directly on it.

 - Hyperopia (farsightedness) – Close objects are out of focus, but objects at a distance are often clear.
 This occurs because your cornea is too flat, or your eye is too short, which causes the incoming light to converge at a point behind your retina, instead of directly on it.

 - Astigmatism – Blurry, distorted vision at both near and far distances.
 This is caused by an irregularly shaped cornea that scatters light as it enters your eye, making it focus at multiple points instead of a single location.

 - Presbyopia – A refractive error that is caused by the normal aging process.
 The natural lens inside your eye becomes harder and inflexible, making it difficult to focus on close objects.
 Presbyopia is the reason why people over the age of 40 typically need reading glasses or bifocals.